Sources

 1934

-January: In Berlin, funding woes cause the shutdown of the Society for Space Travel, VfR.
+January: In Berlin, the Society for Space Travel, VfR, shuts down.

 May 5: The 06/1 -- the first unguided cruise missile, equipped with a liquid-fuel engine flies for 100 meters.

-William Swan reaches the altitude of 200 feet in the aircraft powered by a solid-propellant engine near Atlantic City, New Jersey.
+William Swan reaches an altitude of 200 feet in the aircraft powered by a solid-propellant engine near Atlantic City, New Jersey.

 1935